immigrationstory/uk/en-gb/_posts/2020-08-03-after-the-tier-2-application.md

 Note that we were one of final few under the old process of issuing full-length entry clearances.

 On 31 May 2015, the Home Office have rolled-out Biometric Residence Permits (BRPs) for applicants from the Philippines.
-All non-EEA nationals applying to stay in the UK for more than six months will receive a time-limited 30-day sticker on the passport, instead of a vignette having the full grant of leave (as we have above).
+All non-EEA nationals applying to stay in the UK for more than six months will receive a time-limited 30-day sticker on the passport, instead of a vignette having the full grant of leave[^leave] (as we have above).
 They will then have to enter the UK within this 30-day window, and collect their BRP cards within ten days of entering the UK.

+[^leave]: "Leave" here means "permission"; thus "leave to remain" is your "permission to remain" in the UK

 ## Full timeline
 ![](/assets/tier-2-journey.jpg)